veo-labs/openveo-player/docs/getting-started.md

 ## ov-media-sources-icon (optional)

-Indicates if multi-sources video icon must be displayed or not. **This must be an assignable variable evaluated as a boolean.** (Default to false)
+Indicates if multi-sources video icon must be displayed or not.
+(Default to false)

 ```javascript
 $scope.isMediaSourcesIconDisplayed = false;